cruizer/dup-composer/docs/md/keyring.md

 ## Keyring interoperability

-*Dup-composer* uses the Python [keyring](https://pypi.org/project/keyring/) library to interface with various keyring backends.
-Since the library API abstracts the backend implementations, you should be able to use all the ones supported by *keyring* as long as you take care of the backend being accessible.
+*Dup-composer* uses the Python [keyring](https://pypi.org/project/keyring/) library to interface with the keyring backend.
+The *keyring* library can handle various backends, but *Dup-composer* only supports the *SecretService* backend at the moment.
+This means, that you can use the following keyring implementations:

+- GNOME Keyring (version 2.30+)
+- KSecretsService (KDE keyring)

-The *Dup-composer* recommended backend to use is [GNOME Keyring](https://wiki.gnome.org/Projects/GnomeKeyring), so additional help and documentation is provided to set it up (see below).
+The *Dup-composer* recommended implementation to use is [GNOME Keyring](https://wiki.gnome.org/Projects/GnomeKeyring), so additional help and documentation is provided to set it up (see below).

 The following dependency versions should work with *Dup-composer* as of now:

-- keyring 19.2.0
+- keyring 19.2.0+
-- SecretStorage 3.1.1
+- SecretStorage 3.1.1+

+\*Both are controlled and installed by `pip` automatically.

 ## Using Dup-composer with GNOME keyring in a GUI session

 If you are using the GNOME Desktop environment, it is very likely, that the keyring is running in the background unlocked.
-In this case, you can use your favorite GNOME Keyring frontend GUI application, eg. *Seahorse*, to create the entries for the secrets you want to store and have Dup-composer read from the keyring.
+In this case, you can use your favorite GNOME Keyring frontend GUI application, eg. *Seahorse*, to create the entries for the secrets you want to store and have *Dup-composer* read from the keyring.

-As long as you execute Dup-composer from within the GNOME Desktop Environment, it should be able to read the configured secrets from the keyring.
+As long as you execute *Dup-composer* while logged in to the GNOME Desktop Environment, it should be able to read the configured secrets from the keyring.

 ## Using Dup-composer with GNOME Keyring on a headless Linux server